tier4/caret_doc/docs/faq/known_issues.md

 - Cause
   - Python3 deprecates building with `setup.py`
-  - However, `setup.py` is used to build ROS 2 by colcon
+  - However, `setup.py` is used to build ROS2 by colcon
 - Workaround
   - This warning does not prevent CARET from working and does not require any action
   - However, if you really want to remove the warning, the following steps can be taken to suppress the warning